+- 10 This network is fast, taking less than a second on a mainstream graphics processing unit (GPU) to segment a 512×512 image.
 The proposed framework for using deep learning to delineate the calving fronts is summarized in Fig. 3.
-We separate all the SAR images into a training-validation dataset (75 images) and a test dataset (84 images) (Table S1).
-In the training-validation dataset, we randomly choose 90% as training data and take the rest as validation data.
-The validation dataset is for minimizing overfitting and tuning the hyperparameters of the network such as learning rate and kernel size.
+We separate all the SAR images into a training dataset (75 images) and a test dataset (84 images) (Table S1).
+This practice is different from the deep learning convention that separates the entire dataset into three groups: training, validation, and test.
+As the validation dataset is used to evaluate the performance of different architectures, and since we only use one architecture (i.e., U-net), we - 15 choose not to include a validation dataset.